 Every engagement is structured around what your business needs — not a packaged methodology.
 We scale up or down as the situation demands.

-Operational leadership embedded in your business — fixing the things that slow you down and building the systems that let you scale.
+Operational leadership embedded in your business — fixing what slows you down, building the systems that let you scale, and attacking the specific problems quietly eroding your margin.

 Most founders approach capital reactively — when they need it, not when the business is positioned to get the best terms.
 Split Oak works alongside founders to identify the right capital structure, prepare the business, and navigate the process from first conversation through close.